Mosesmangwana/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays the list of your current directory
+script that changes the working directory to home directory